smarter-vlm/smarter/README.md

 pip install -r requirements.txt
 ```

+To install conda if necessary, can do [miniconda](https://docs.anaconda.com/free/miniconda/).

 ## SMART101 Data
 To be able to run a small experiment without the need to download the full dataset, two puzzles are committed to the repo.
 See the Small Runs section of the README to see how to run a toy train and eval experiment tracked in CometML.